igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{!RFC2119}}.

-# Spin bit and Delay bit mechanism
+# Delay Bits

+This draft introduces two new bits that are to be present in packets capable of delay reporting.
+These are packets that include protocol headers with support for the delay bits.
+Whenever this specification refers to packets, it is referring only to packets capable of delay reporting.

-{{QUIC-TRANSPORT}} introduces an explicit per-flow transport-layer signal for hybrid measurement of end-to-end RTT.
-This signal consists of a spin bit which oscillates once per end-to-end RTT.
+{{QUIC-TRANSPORT}} introduces an explicit per-flow transport-layer signal for hybrid measurement of RTT.
+This signal consists of a spin bit which oscillates once per RTT.
 It was also discussed the addition of a two-bit Valid Edge Counter (VEC), which compensates for loss and reordering of the spin bit to increase fidelity of the signal in less than ideal network conditions.

 In this document it is introduced the delay bit, that is a single bit signal that can be used together with the spin bit by passive observers to measure the RTT of a network flow, avoiding the spin bit ambiguities that arise as soon as network conditions deteriorate.

+## Spin Bit

+This section is a small recap of the spin bit working mechanism.
+For a comprehensive explanation of the algorithm, please see the references in bilbiography.

+The latency spin bit is a single bit signal that toggles once per RTT, enabling latency monitoring of a connection-oriented communication from intermediate observation points.
+Basically, client and server, maintain an internal per-connection spin value (i.e. 0 or 1) used to set the spin bit on outgoing packets for that connection.

+The spin value is set to the appropriate value in accordance with the following rules.
+Both endpoints initialize the spin bit to 0 when a new connection starts.
+Then:

+*  when the client receives a packet that increases the higher packet number seen so far, it sets the connection spin value to the opposite value contained in the received packet;

+*  when the server receives a packet that increases the higher packet number seen so far, it sets the connection spin value to the same value contained in the received packet;

+The computed spin value is used by the endpoints for setting the spin bit on outgoing packets.
+This simple mechanism allows the endpoints to generate a square wave such that, by measuring the distance in time between pairs of consecutive edges observed in the same direction, a passive on-path observer can compute the round trip delay of that network flow.
+Note that the packet number control is performed to prevent reordered edges from being reflected by the endpoints.
+The spin bit performance deteriorate as soon as network impairments arise as explained in {{delaybit}}.

+## Delay Bit {#delaybit}

+The delay bit has been designed to overcome the performance limitations experienced by the spin bit under difficult network
+conditions:

+*  packet reordering leads to the generation of spurious edges which causes wrong estimation of delay;

+*  loss of edges causes wrong estimation of spin periods width and therefore wrong RTT measurements;

+*  application-limited senders cause the spin bit to measure no longer the delay of the network but the period of the application if the latter is larger than the former.

+If enabled, it has to be used in addition to the spin bit.
 Unlike the spin bit, which is actually set in every packet transmitted on the network, the delay bit is set only once per round trip.

 The main idea is to have a single packet, with a second marked bit (the delay bit), that bounces between client and server during the